 * * *

-First published at my JPost blog on December 5, 2013.
+First published on my JPost blog and at Harry’s Place.